bradcrc/color-lite-card/tutorial/Lesson-5-Nite/ReadMe.md

-bing.
-We now have a smarter floorplan.
+Bing.
+We now have a smarter floorplan that's light during the day and dark at night, with a couple stops in-between.